Paul Vallely: Writing on Pope Francis

 The book was highly acclaimed by reviewers.
 The Sunday Times described it as "head and shoulders above" other biographies.
 The Guardian described it as "riveting" and "tough-minded analysis".
 The Tablet said: "read this book forget the rest".
 The Jesuit magazine America Magazine described it as "meticulous".
-Thinking Faith, the online journal of the British Jesuits, said it was "a stroke of genius" describing it as "a contemporary biography with the cadences of a film script”.
-Reuters said: "Paul Vallely’s Untying the Knots fills the gaps left by ‘instant books’ on Pope Francis".
-The Times Literary Supplement pronounced the book to be "formidable".
+Thinking Faith, the online journal of the British Jesuits, said it was "a stroke of genius" describing it as "a contemporary biography with the cadences of a film script".
+Reuters said: "Paul Vallely's Untying the Knots fills the gaps left by 'instant books' on Pope Francis".
+The Times Literary Supplement wrote that the book was "formidable".
 And The Economist said: "This book demonstrates that Pope Francis is a tougher, more complex figure than meets the eye.
 A turbulent life has given the pontiff a subtle sense of the realities of power, and the courage to act on it.
 Anybody who reads this book will eagerly await his next move."

 Vallely's inaugural professorial lecture "How Pope Francis will change Catholic Social Teaching" was delivered at the University of Chester, in conjunction with the Chester Theological Society on 1 May 2015.

-Philanthropy
+Writing on Philanthropy

 Vallely's most recent work has been a six-year long study of the history of Western philanthropy, a survey of the subject from the Ancient Greeks and Hebrews to modern times.
 Philanthropy – from Aristotle to Zuckerberg examines the successes and failures of contemporary philanthropy, examines its claims and contradictions and asks whether philanthropy is compatible with modern democracy.
 It also consider the relationship of philanthropy to political power, the place of philanthropy in the global economy and the democratisation of philanthropy through crowdfunding and other new avenues.
-The book critiques the excessive utilitarianism of much modern philanthrocapitalism and explores alternative approaches in extended interviews with top philanthropists and leading thinkers – including the late Rabbi Lord Jonathan Sacks; Jonathan Ruffer; Naser Haghamed of the world’s biggest Muslim charity, Islamic Relief; John Studzinski, Archbishop Rowan Williams; Lord David Sainsbury; Bob Geldof; Sir Trevor Pears; Rajiv Shah president of the Rockefeller Foundation; Ian Linden, formerly of the Tony Blair Faith Foundation; Sir Richard Branson; Chris Oecshli of the now spent-out Atlantic Philanthropies; Professor Ngaire Woods, Dean of Oxford’s Blavatnik School of Government; Patrick Gaspard, president of George Soros’s Open Society Foundations; Baroness Eliza Manningham-Buller, chair of the Wellcome Foundation; and Sir Lenny Henry and Kevin Cahill of Comic Relief.
+The book critiques the excessive utilitarianism of much modern philanthrocapitalism and explores alternative approaches in extended interviews with top philanthropists and leading thinkers – including Rabbi Lord Jonathan Sacks; Jonathan Ruffer; Naser Haghamed of the world's largest Muslim charity, Islamic Relief; John Studzinski, Archbishop Rowan Williams; Lord David Sainsbury; Bob Geldof; Sir Trevor Pears; Rajiv Shah president of the Rockefeller Foundation; Ian Linden, formerly of the Tony Blair Faith Foundation; Sir Richard Branson; Chris Oecshli of the now spent-out Atlantic Philanthropies; Professor Ngaire Woods, Dean of Oxford's Blavatnik School of Government; Patrick Gaspard, president of George Soros's Open Society Foundations; Baroness Eliza Manningham-Buller, chair of the Wellcome Foundation; and Sir Lenny Henry and Kevin Cahill of Comic Relief.
 The book has been well-received internationally with the Literary Review declaring it "as awesome in breadth as it is meticulous in detail".
 The New Yorker declared it a "highly readable survey" which "is helpful in framing the major questions about philanthropy".
+The book been described by the Wall Street Journal as "a chronicle every bit as encyclopaedic as the title suggests".